 Mississauga Physiotherapy is available at The Health First Group, focusing on helping individuals suffering with musculoskeletal problems.
 Physiotherapy has been proven to help those who have an injury, pain, or stiffness in their muscle or joints.
-The Health First Group is very centrally located and has 4 locations to better serve you.
-We have two locations in Mississauga, one in Milton, and another in Etobicoke.
+The Health First Group is very centrally located and has 3 locations to better serve you.
+We have locations in Mississauga, Milton, and another in Etobicoke.
 Most Physiotherapy sessions are covered by your insurance provider if you carry a benefit plan.
 At The Health First Group we offer direct billing to ease your stress.

 Release Pain: If you suffer with chronic pain throughout your body, physiotherapy can help you manage and reduce pain.
 Some causes of your pain may include Arthritis, Fibromyalgia or even be due to a previous injury.
 Physiotherapy can help alleviate some pain by stimulating specific pressure points by activating the nerve endings.
 This can help you manage severe chronic pains or even a minor pain such as a dull headache.